metaliq/metaliq/doc/metas.md

 * `parent`

-If this Meta object is a child of another Meta object, the `parent` key provides a reference to the parent Meta.
+If this Meta object is a child of another Meta object, the `parent` key provides a reference to the parent Meta info (`Meta$`) object.

 * `key`